 y1_pred = classifier1.predict(X1_test)

-predict production rates and inventory.
+Predict production rates and inventory.
 Also, production failures can be determined using past data.

 iii.
-Risk reduction and fraud detection
+Risk reduction and fraud detection.

 iv.
-Understanding customer expectations better
+Understanding customer expectations better.

 v.
-Better marketing campaigns
+Better marketing campaigns.

-Advantages of Predictive modeling:
+Advantages and Disadvantages of Predictive Modeling

-Predictive modeling is another way termed as,
+Predictive modeling is another way termed as:

 - Predictive analytics